Matthew Low

 From 2005-2007 I worked in Antarctica as a researcher testing new methods for surveying Adelie penguins (Australian Antarctic Division) as part of an international monitoring effort examining the impact of fishing in the Southern Ocean.

 Since 2007 I have been working as a researcher at SLU on various projects related to population ecology, epidemiology and statistical methodology.
-Most recently I have become increasingly interested in questions related to gender bias in academia and its influence on the educational development of staff
+Most recently I have become increasingly interested in questions related to gender bias in academia and the factors influencing staff educational development.

 Supervision